Markham Civic Centre: Bids and winning design

 When the building was about to begin construction, Erickson's Toronto office faced financial difficulties.

 Sculptures

 There is a single piece of art work located to the east side of the Town Centre.
 The art work is a skeletal town hall theme with a bell attached.

-Markham Civic Centre Ice
+Markham Civic Centre Ice Rink

 Located on south side of the building and open during winter, it is an artificial surface rink.
-In summer months the rink is a large water fountain.
+During the summer the rink is used as a large water fountain.

 Previous Town Halls 1862-1990

 While location of town meeting from 1850 to 1862 are not known, below is a list of some places Markham Town Council have sat: